-- 8. The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) Listed securities of group companies of the Sponsor which is in excess of 25% of the net assets of the Scheme of the Mutual Fund, except for investments by equity-oriented exchange traded funds and index funds, subject to such conditions as specified by SEBI and as amended from time to time. - 9.
+- 8. The Scheme shall not park funds pending deployment in short term deposits of scheduled commercial banks. - 9.
+The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or

+- (c) Listed securities of group companies of the Sponsor which is in excess of 25% of the net assets of the Scheme of the Mutual Fund, except for investments by equity-oriented exchange traded funds and index funds, subject to such conditions as specified by SEBI and as amended from time to time. - 10.
 The Scheme shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase/redemption of Units or payment of interest and dividend to the Unitholders.
-Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - 10.
-No loans for any purpose shall be advanced by the Scheme. - 11.
-The Scheme may lend securities in accordance with the securities lending scheme of SEBI. - 12.
-The Scheme shall not invest in a fund of funds scheme. - 13.
+Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - 11.
+No loans for any purpose shall be advanced by the Scheme. - 12.
+The Scheme may lend securities in accordance with the securities lending scheme of SEBI. - 13.
+The Scheme shall not invest in a fund of funds scheme. - 14.
 The cumulative gross exposure through repo transaction in corporate debt security along with equity, debt and derivatives, shall not exceed 100% of net assets of the Scheme.
-However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - b) Exposure in Cash or Cash equivalents with residual maturity of less than 91 days. - 14.
+However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - b) Exposure in Cash or Cash equivalents with residual maturity of less than 91 days. - 15.
 The total exposure of a debt scheme in a group (excluding investments in securities issued by Public Sector Units, Public Financial Institutions and Public Sector Banks) shall not exceed 20% of the net assets of the scheme.
 Such investment limit may be extended to 25% of the net assets of the scheme with the prior approval of the Trustee Company.